Carolingian civil war: Initial jockeying

-Louis the Pious died on 20 June 840.
 Since his father had summoned him to Worms for early July, Lothar was in Italy preparing to cross the Alps when he received news of his father's death.
 According to the contemporary historian Nithard, he delayed his journey in order to find out "which way things would go before he crossed the Alps".
 On learning that he had strong support, he laid claim to "the whole empire", disregarding the partition plan of 839.
 Shortly before his death, Louis the Pious had sent the imperial sceptre and crown to his eldest son.
 This was the basis for his claim to the whole empire.
 His messengers threatened death to those who resisted his claims.

 According to Nithard, "men were driven by greed and terror" to support one or another brother.
 Nithard himself joined Charles at Bourges in July.
 He may even have been the messenger who brought news of the emperor's death.
 As a result of his support for Charles, his lands were confiscated by Lothar.
 Thus, his portrayal of Lothar is negative throughout.
 The evidence of surviving charters, however, demonstrates that in the first two years of war Lothar was the most popular brother and his claims to the empire were taken seriously.
 Between the death of his father and the end of 841, he issued 22 charters, half of the confirmations requested by the recipients.
 This compares to five and seven charters for Louis and Charles, respectively.

 On learning of the emperor's death, Charles sent messengers to Lothar in July to remind him of the 839 agreement and of his responsibilities as an elder brother and godfather.
 In response, Lothar asked Charles to "spare" their nephew, Pippin, whom Charles regarded as a rebel, "until he [Lothar] might have a chance to speak with him", intimating support for Pippin's claims.
 Pippin himself moved quickly to ingratiate himself with Lothar.
 Already on 29 July, he issued a charter dated to "the first imperial reign-year of Lothar".